Pre-K & Preschool theme ideas for learning about ocean animals.

 Mix ingredients together.
 The salt gives a frosted or sandy appearance to the paint.

+Use this for Literacy or Math.
 Use plastic fish counters to cover the letter/number/shape on the bingo cards.
 We use these to play alphabet bingo, number bingo, shape bingo, or rhyming bingo.

 This is an activity that goes with any theme.
 Choose a book that goes with the theme, and have the children retell the story.